noraatfedora/Minerva-docs/route-instructions.md

 ![](https://i.imgur.com/49pI0iX.png)

 - This will be the screen that you see when you hit "Generate new routes".
-- There is currently a bug in the software that makes this screen crash after a bit.
-You will see a Cloudflare error, and then it'll redirect you back to the "Manage Routes" page, with zero routes displayed.
+- There is currently a bug in the loading screen where sometimes it might not tell you when routes are done.
+You can double check if routes are done by opening "Manage routes" at the top in a new tab.
+If it looks like the following:
 ![](https://i.imgur.com/MLsWA7i.png)
-- This is fine.
-Wait half an hour, click "Manage Routes" on the top bar again to refresh (doing control-R will cause it to restart loading routes and that's not what you want), and you'll see the routes.
+Then the routes are still being generated, and you can refresh the page until they appear.
 - This issue will be fixed soon.

 ### Troubleshooting